qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

     "channel_p2": channel_p2,
   }
   ```

+- When creating this mapping, it is important to ensure that the string names used here match the string names in your QuAM machine.

 - If your channel object are already parented by a QuAM machine (i.e. `machine.channel["channel_p1"] = VoltageGate(...)`), then the channels cannot be re-parented into your GateSet.
 In this case, it is important to use the channel reference as such: